 - Unless you have a green left-turn arrow indicating you can make the left turn, you must yiel to oncoming traffic at a traffic signal.

 - Also, remember to use your turn signal at least 100 feet before making the left turn.

 Should I Hire An Attorney?

 At the very least you should consult with an attorney to see whether you should fight your ticket.
 Moving infractions can have a major impact on your license and insurance rates.
-If you have received a traffic ticket for making an improper turn or U-turn call The Rosenblum Law Firm today and find out how our team of skilled NY traffic ticket attorneys can help you fight your ticket.
+If you have received a traffic ticket for making an improper turn or U-turn call Rosenblum Law today and find out how our team of skilled NY traffic ticket attorneys can help you fight your ticket.
 We have represented thousands of clients over the years and have saved clients from losing their license and hundreds of dollars in fines and increases to their insurance.